DIY Faux Leather Earrings: Simple Teardrops

 A jump ring isn’t closed.
 This means with the right tools, you can open it to put on the earring components.

 These are the two tools that I use to open and close my jump rings.
-They’re both in this awesome starter kit.
+They’re both in the starter kit above.

 I hold one side of the jump ring with my pliers.
 With my other hand, I use my jump ring tool to push one side of the jump ring back (to open).
 It is important not to open the jump ring by pulling them to the left and right.
 If you do it that way, it will be hard to close the jump ring, while keeping the shape.
 Instead, push the ring back/front to open the jump ring.